racerxr650r/avrOS/README.md

 **avrOS** - _Operating System for AVR DA_, is a scalable operating system with drivers for the AVR DA family of microcontrollers.
-It provides macros and a custom linker script to build the system tables (state machines, drivers (GPIO, UART, etc.), services, command line commands, events, and queues) at compile time.
+It provides macros and a custom linker script to build the various system tables implementing state machines, queues, events, memory heaps, command line commands, alarms, and modus registers at compile time.
+These tables reside in FLASH where possible.
-Source code defining these objects can be distributed across several source files.
-In addition, these tables reside in FLASH where possible.
 So the system doesn't require run-time registration and related fault handling code.
-There is no need to edit a single source file containing all these system tables.
+In addtion, there is no need to maintain a single source file containing all these system tables.
+The macros that build these table can be distributed across several source files so they can be co-located with the associated logic.

-avrOS also provides a makefile and instructions to setup a development environment and build applications on a Linux desktop PC, chromebook, or even a Raspberry PI.
-You can leave Windows behind for AVR application development.
+The **avrOS** ecosystem also provides a makefile, instructions, and scripts to setup a development environment and build applications using the Linux operating system and it's abundant open source development software and hardware resources.
+You no longer need to use Microsoft Windows for AVR application development.

-avrOS provides the following system services...
+**avrOS** provides the following system services...

 * **System Tick** (sys) - Provides a system tick and timers
 * **Finite State Machine manager** (fsm) - Manages user defined state machines and prioritized scheduling